mshick/hapi-rabbitmq/README.md

 };
 ```

-* `socket` options will be passed through to the underlying `amqp.connect`
+* `connection.socket` options will be passed through to the underlying `amqp.connect`
-* `tuning` is an object that constructs the various RabbitMQ tuning query string params
+* `connection.tuning` is an object that constructs the various RabbitMQ tuning query string params
-* `retry` affects the connection retry attempts using the underlying [retry](https://github.com/tim-kos/node-retry) module
+* `connection.retry` affects the connection retry attempts using the underlying [retry](https://github.com/tim-kos/node-retry) module
-* `useExistingConnection` will return an existing default connection upon invocation of `createConnection`, useful if you have many plugins but want to just use a single connection.
+* `connection.useExisting` will return an existing default connection upon invocation of `createConnection`, useful if you have many plugins but want to just use a single connection.
 Defaults to `false`.
 * `preserveChannels` will keep around publish and push channels, minimizing request overhead, but potentially causing [issues](https://github.com/squaremo/amqp.node/issues/144), though none I've been able to replicate
 * `retryQueue` implements a [retry queue with exponential backoff](https://felipeelias.github.io/rabbitmq/2016/02/22/rabbitmq-exponential-backoff.html) and is enabled by default for work queues
 * `doneQueue` can write finished jobs to a final queue.
 Defaults to `false`, because it seems like an odd pattern.
 You're probably better off writing to your own db.